 Instructions

-- Place the shredded coconut and sweetened condensed milk in a large bowl.
+- lace the shredded coconut and sweetened condensed milk in a large bowl.

-- Using a tablespoon, mix the ingredients until the mixture is smooth and doughy.
+- Mix with a tablespoon until the mixture is smooth and doughy.

-- Take small amounts of the coconut mixture between your hands and put a whole hazelnut or almond in the center, close and roll them to form a smooth ball.
+- Take a small portion of the mixture, place a whole hazelnut or almond in the center, then close and roll into a smooth ball.

-- Then roll the coconut balls immediately in a bowl filled with unsweetened shredded coconut flakes and place your Raffaello coconut balls in small cases.
+- Roll the coconut balls in unsweetened shredded coconut and place them in small paper cases.

 Notes